opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 }
 ```

-That's it!
 You can now use Paraglide's messages in your components.

 ```ts
 import * as m from "@/paraglide/messages.js"